RedisGears/RedisGears/docs/glossary.md

     Results are described at the [Functions page](functions.md#result).

 ## Execution
-Whenever a RedisGears function is executed, it generates data.
-This is referred to as an **execution**.
-Every execution is uniquely identified by an ID, and consists of the results, errors, and other information generated while executing.
+An **execution** is a single run of a RedisGears function.
+Every execution is uniquely identified by an ID, and every execution consists of the results, errors, and other information generated while executing.

 ??? info "Further reference"
     Executions are described at the [Functions page](functions.md#execution).